Skip to content

 Terminal window

-helm install shoehorn-k8s-agent charts/shoehorn-k8s-agent \
+helm install shoehorn-k8s-agent oci://ghcr.io/shoehorn-dev/helm-charts/shoehorn-k8s-agent \

---namespace shoehorn-agent --create-namespace \
+--namespace shoehorn --create-namespace \

---set config.apiUrl=https://shoehorn.example.com \
+--set shoehorn.apiURL=https://shoehorn.example.com \

---set config.clusterName=prod-us-east-1 \
+--set shoehorn.apiToken=shp_agent_xxxxxxxxxxxx \

 Once deployed, the agent reports its status via heartbeats.
 View agent health in Admin > K8s Agents: